 Before the Civil War, there may have been over 40 million buffalo in the West alone.
-After the war, huge numbers of settlers pushed westward on to lands long occupied and now owned through treaties by the different Plains Indian tribes.
-As treaty after treaty was broken, and the white settlements grew, the Indians and great buffalo herds were forced into ever-shrinking wild country.
+After the war, huge numbers of settlers pushed westward on to lands long occupied by the different Plains Nations.
+As treaty after treaty was broken, and the white settlements grew, nations and great buffalo herds were forced into ever-shrinking spaces.
 At this time, hundreds of buffalo hunters also swarmed the Plains, resulting in the greatest slaughter of wildlife the world has ever known.

-By 1885, the buffalo were, incredibly, now rare and the Plains Indians’ primary food source was gone.
-The buffalo had been intentionally exterminated to make room for livestock and to destroy the Indians’ way of life.
-Through starvation and constantly being hunted down by the U.S. Army Cavalry, the Plains Indians were forced to live on the small reservations, most of which were waterless, harsh lands unwanted by the settlers.
+By 1885, the buffalo had been intentionally exterminated to make room for livestock and to destroy the people of the Plains Nations way of life.
+Through starvation and constantly being attacked by the U.S. Army Cavalry, the Plains Nation peoples were forced to live on the small reservations, most of which were waterless, harsh lands unwanted by the settlers.

-Since then, the resilience and strength of the Indian cultures have resisted both annihilation and assimilation into the predominant white cultures around them.
-Likewise, the buffalo are returning in ever-greater numbers on preserves and ranches throughout America.
+Since then, the resilience and strength of the people of the Plains Nations have resisted both annihilation and assimilation into the predominant white cultures around them.
+Likewise, the buffalo are returning in ever-greater numbers.

 artwork by Andy Wenner (c) 2003